ac5599656/liri-node-app-/README.md

 ## To Get Started

 Users can start by going to the liri.js and go to the terminal for liri.js.
 Then users input the command that they want, described above in the summary: node liri.js movie-this 'movie name', node liri.js spotify-this-song 'song name', or node liri.js do-what-it-says.
 The video link below shows how to use the liri.js.
-Screenshots are also provided below for further use
+Screenshots are also provided below for further use.

 ## URL